OnlyHereToCode/KAMI/README.md

 Note: This assumes your minecraft folder is in the default location under your home folder.

 Note: Any argument other then `build` assumes you downloaded KAMI to a nested folder inside your home folder.
-For example `~/Downloads/KAMI` or `~/Documents/KAMI`
+For example `~/Downloads/KAMI` or `~/Documents/KAMI`.
+This will be fixed as per [issue #15](https://github.com/S-B99/KAMI/issues/15)

 #### Windows